Filter list

 Find 10-20 people who represent the type of member you want in your community.

-For sales reps, these might be members that embody your ideal prospect.
+For sales reps, these might be members who embody your ideal prospect.
 Or, they could be current customers and power users of your product.
 Share your ideas for the community with these folks and see what resonates with them.

 Create content your members care about.